Pembroke – castle

 Architecture

-The defensive wall of the upper ward was reinforced from the mid-thirteenth century by the Dungeon Tower, also known as the Prison Tower, on the south-eastern side, corner Latrine Tower in the east, the quadrilateral North Tower and a small four-sided Point Tower next to it.
-As the north side was best protected by natural conditions (high escarpment, water reservoir), the towers there did not have to be of considerable size.
-The Prison Tower was erected on a horseshoe plan, protruding about 11 meters in front of the curtain and about 9 meters wide.
-It had inside a prison cell in the ground floor, illuminated only by a single slit hole in the eastern wall, accessible only through a hatch in the upper room floor.
-From the first to the second floor a cylindrical staircase placed in the wall thickness led.
-This vaulted second floor was connected by a passage with a defensive wall-walk in the crown of the wall, while the crowning of the tower, like all others, was a defensive gallery hidden behind the breastwork with a battlement.
-A quadrilateral latrine block was added to the Prison Tower at the end of the 13th century.
-It housed a latrine for the nearby 12th-century hall (which was already a private chamber at the time) and a two-seat latrine for a nearby residential building (solar).
+The Prison Tower was built on a horseshoe plan protruding about 11 meters in front of the curtain wall and about 9 meters wide.
+Inside, it had a circular cell on the ground floor, lit only by a single slit opening pierced in the eastern wall.
+Access to it was only through a hatch in the floor of the upper room, set about 3 meters above ground level.
+The first floor was the entrance floor, accessible by external wooden stairs, later stone one.
+A cylindrical staircase placed in the thickness of the wall led from the first to the second floor, vaulted with a dome.
+This floor was connected by a passage with a walk in the crown of the wall, while the tower, like all the others, was crowned by a unroof gallery hidden behind a battlemented parapet.
+Both floors of the tower were combat floors, each with three alternatingly placed arrowslits.
+All the arrowslits were much more effective than those used in the keep, with short transverse slits next to long vertical slits and oillets at the base.
+A quadrangular latrine block was added to the Prison Tower from the north-east at the end of the 13th century.
+It housed a latrine for the nearby 12th-century hall (which by then had already served as a private chamber) and a two-seat latrine for the nearby residential building (solar).

 The residential and economic buildings of the upper ward were placed in its north-eastern corner.
 Initially, it was a rectangular building of the hall from 1150-1170 (Norman Hall).
 It is considered the oldest stone building in the castle, built even at the time when the fortifications were made of wood and earth.
 The entrance to it originally led straight to the first floor via external, wooden stairs.
 Inside the upper floor a fireplace was placed in the southern wall.
 It was the main residential and representative chamber in the castle until further residential buildings were built in the late 13th century.
 Then the 12th-century hall was transformed into a more private chamber or room for guests.
 The ground floor of the building served economic purposes as a warehouse or a pantry throughout the entire period of use.